GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-1/index.md

 ```
 {"temperature": 36.62, "timestamp": "2018-07-25T08:42:10+08:00", "clientid": "raspberrypi", "humidity": 38.44, "pressure": 1017.05, "windgen": 0.1, "solargen": 1.2}   │ 151338809303544 │ deviceId=my-device
 ```
 Now your Arduino and Pi are streaming telemetry data through Cloud IoT Core to Pub/Sub.
 You should see the sensor readings change if you expose the solar panel to more, or less light.
-And the wind generator (DC motor) will start generating power, as you turn the rotor.
+The wind generator (DC motor) will start generating power, as you turn the rotor.

 ## Next
-In part 2 (coming soon) of this tutorial, you will use Cloud Dataflow with a Python streaming pipeline, to process this data stream, store it in Cloud BigQuery, explore the data with a Cloud Datalab Jupyter Notebook, and visualize it using Cloud Data Studio.
+In part 2 (coming soon) of this tutorial, you will use Cloud Dataflow with a Python streaming pipeline to process this data stream, store it in Cloud BigQuery, explore the data with a Cloud Datalab Jupyter Notebook, and visualize it using Cloud Data Studio.